Slavic speakers of Greek Macedonia: Education and language

-Until the middle of the nineteenth century the language of instruction in virtually all schools in the region was Greek.
 One of the first Bulgarian schools began operation in 1857 in Kukush.
+Veniamin Machukovski, a teacher there argued that standard Bulgarian grammar was "the most difficult and senseless subject" for his pupils and proposed a "Bulgarian grammar for the local Macedonian dialect".
+His colleague Kuzman Shapkarev likewise maintained that the standard Bulgarian language was incomprehensible and announced a dictionary translating between Macedonian and Upper Bulgarian.
+The Bulgarian press condemned these initiatives, even accusing Shapkarev of promoting a separate Macedonian language.
 The number of Bulgarian schools increased as the Bulgarian struggle for ecclesiastical independence intensified and after the establishment of the Bulgarian Exarchate in 1870.
+The Exarchate launched educational campaign which managed to implant a Bulgarian national ideology in the Macedonian Slavs.
+Until the early 20th century and beyond the majority of the Macedonian Slavs who had clear ethnic consciousness believed they were Bulgarians.
+However, national consciousness existed mostly among small educated group of people i.e. intelligentsia, the clergy and the revolutionaries, on the other hand the peasantry was not involved in national debates.
+Foreign observers described wider population of Macedonia as anational peasants.
+Thus, as seen by observers, the affiliation of Macedonian Slavs to different national camps was not indeed belonging to an ethnic group, but rather political and flexible option.
 According to the statistics of the Bulgarian Exarchate, by 1912, when the First Balkan War broke out, there were 296 Bulgarian schools with 589 teachers and approximately 19 000 pupils in Greek Macedonia.
 For comparison, the total number of Bulgarian-exarchist schools in all of Macedonia in 1912 was 1196 with 2096 teachers and 70 000 pupils.
 All Bulgarian schools in Greek and Serbian Macedonia were closed after the Second Balkan War.
 The Abecedar language primer, originally printed in 1925, was designed for speakers in using the Prilep-Bitola dialect in the Florina area.
 Although the book used a Latin script, it was printed in the locally Prilep-Bitola dialect.
 In the 1930s the Metaxas regime banned the use of the Slavomacedonian language in public and private use.
 Laws were enacted banning the language, and speakers faced harsh penalties including being arrested, fined, beaten and forced to drink castor oil.